KeePass Review 2024: Is It a Good Password Manager?

 I really like that KeePass gives you a lot of flexibility, allowing you to select the types of characters to include in your passwords.
 You can choose from uppercase and lowercase letters, digits, special characters, spaces, different types of brackets, and even Latin characters.

 Plus, KeePass supports custom characters — you can manually add specific characters you want to include in your passwords if they’re not provided by default.
-For example, if you wanted to add characters from outside the Roman and Latin alphabets.
+For example, if you want, you can add characters from outside the Roman and Latin alphabets.
 You can also provide a pattern that KeePass uses as the foundation for your passwords.

 However, like most things about KeePass, its password generation features aren’t the most user-friendly.
 In order to generate a password, you have to manually launch the generator every time.
 Unlike Dashlane and 1Password, it’s not possible to generate passwords on the go with a browser extension, which is disappointing and time-consuming.